Jim Justice files to run for Manchin’s Senate seat

 West Virginia Gov. Jim Justice (R) filed paperwork Thursday to run for the state’s Senate seat with Sen. Joe Manchin (D-W.Va.) up for reelection in 2024.

-Justice has served as the governor of West Virginia since 2017, and will join Rep. Alex Mooney (R-W.Va.) in the GOP primary.
-Mooney launched his senate campaign last year.
+Justice has served as the governor of West Virginia since 2017 and will join Rep. Alex Mooney (R-W.Va.) in the GOP primary.
+Mooney launched his Senate campaign last year.
+A third candidate, Chris Rose — a Trump-aligned fourth generation coal miner — has also launched a bid in the GOP primary.

-Mooney told “MetroNews’ “Talkline” earlier this week that he is the “only conservative” in the race and that Justice is a “RINO,” meaning Republican in Name Only.
+Mooney told the MetroNews “Talkline” show earlier this week that he is the “only conservative” in the race and that Justice is a “RINO,” meaning Republican in Name Only.
+Mooney might be alluding to the fact that Justice switched his party affiliation in 2017 from Democrat to Republican.

+Manchin, 75, is one of the most vulnerable Democrats up for reelection in 2024 as one of three incumbents situated in states that former President Trump won in 2020.
+Sens.
+Jon Tester (R-Mont.) and Sherrod Brown (D-Ohio) are also up for reelection in states Trump won in the last presidential election.

 Justice is expected to make his campaign announcement at The Greenbrier, a resort in West Virginia owned by the governor.